-Some gardeners are afraid of ants and view them as a possible danger to their cherished plants and trees, which is understandable considering the amount of effort required to create a thriving garden.
+I understand that some gardeners may be afraid of ants and view them as a potential danger to their precious plants and trees.
+This fear may arise from the considerable time and effort put into nurturing a thriving garden.

 Gardens are also a source of pride and pleasure, and it can be a sorry sight to see damaged plants.